CrispyNuggetD/42_Singapore_SUTD/Daily Progress Tracker/Daily Progress Tracker.md

 - Ended up hibernating the day away.
 #### 21/12 (WkEnd, Sun 35):
 - Evaluating others:
 - A Born2beroot that I could've potentially failed in hindsight due to lack of interest in answering my questions (Borderline, but blackholing.
-But she could sysadmin from memory so for what it's worth it's good enough for this project)
+But she could sysadmin from memory so for what it's worth it's good enough for this project).
 - Remi’s excellent minishell

 ### W6